JorgeRojo/slack-bitbucket-merge-control-chrome-extension/CODE_STYLE.md

 - Use message passing for communication
 - Handle errors gracefully
 - Clean up resources when not needed
-- try to minimize the number of promises into a try catch structure.
+- Try to minimize the number of promises by using try-catch structures

 ### Content Scripts